John Swofford: Awards and honors

 Swofford has been elected to the North Carolina High School Athletic Association Hall of Fame in 2001, the North Carolina Sports Hall of Fame in 2009, and Wilkes County NC Hall of Fame in 2014.

 Swofford received the Homer Rice award in 2005 and the Corbett Award in 2011.

 Personal life

 Swofford and his wife, Nora, live in Greensboro, North Carolina and they have three children.
-Swofford is the brother of William Oliver Swofford (1945–2000), a pop singer professionally known as Oliver who performed from the late 1960s through the late 1970s.
+Swofford is the younger brother of William Oliver Swofford (1945–2000), a pop singer professionally known as Oliver who performed from the late 1960s through the late 1970s.